Katy600/python-getting-started/README.md

 heroku restart
 ```

 Reload the front page of your app a few times.
+It can take a few minutes for
+data to appear in your dashboard.
 Then open NewRelic by running
 `heroku addons:open newrelic`.

 You should see a list of applications, click on `production`.
 This shows you